-However, before we came to that sad ending we had some very interesting programs and flights and, since I have my log book with dates of historical interest to me and perhaps to you, I am going to give you some background history of the Jetliner.
+However, before we came to that sad ending, we had some very interesting programs and flights, and since I have my log book with dates of historical interest, I am going to give you some background history of the Jetliner.

-At this time, I would like to pay particular tribute to Tommy Thompson, who was one of the flight engineers on the Jetliner during its career and was largely responsible for putting this outline together tonight.
-He has done a lot of work preparing the board displaying photographs and diagrams with newspaper reports, etc. He deserves all the credit for his work in putting this program together.

-Next, I would like to introduce Michael Cooper-Slipper, who was my co-pilot and very soon became captain on the airplane also.
-Mike since then has been with Field Aviation and is now with Bannock Aerospace Sales.

-Also, Bill Baker, who is now Vice-President Operations at Douglas, back in the same factory where he was flight engineer on the first flights of the Jetliner.
+I would like to pay particular tribute to Tommy Thompson, who was one of the flight engineers on the Jetliner during its career.
+I also would like to mention Michael Cooper-Slipper, who was my co-pilot and who soon became captain on the airplane also.
+Since then, Mike has been with Field Aviation and Bannock Aerospace Sales, and is now retired on Vancouver Island.
+Bill Baker, who was Vice-President Operations at Douglas, was flight engineer on the first flights of the Jetliner.

-flight engineer on the first flights of the Jetliner.

 He flew in it throughout most of the initial flying for some period of time.

-And with us tonight, a gentleman whom you met last month, speaking on the CF-100; Bob Johnson, who is in the production department at Douglas Aircraft.
-He was, in the early days, involved with the production and flight program of the Jetliner.
+And Bob Johnson, later with Douglas Aircraft, was involved with the production and flight program of the Jetliner in the early days.

-Let us first go briefly into the Jetliner background.
-Originally the facility at Malton Airport, as it was called in those days had rather an odd name.
+Now to go briefly into the Jetliner background.

-ground.
 Originally the facility at Malton Airport, as it was called in those days, had rather an odd name.
-It was the Aircraft Division of National Steel Car, which actually builds railroad cars in Hamilton.
-I guess they saw the 'writing on the wall' that the aircraft industry was the thing to be in rather than railroads, because in 1939 they set up a factory at Malton.
+It was the Aircraft Division of National Steel Car, which actually built railroad cars in Hamilton.
+I guess they saw the writing on the wall, that the aircraft industry was the thing to be in rather than railroads, because in 1939 they set up a factory at Malton.

 Initially they were building and assembling other people's airplanes - English Lysanders and Ansons.
-Also they had a contract to assemble a number of Yales, which some of you will remember were the fixed under-carriage version of the North American Harvard.
+Also, they had a contract to assemble a number of Yales, which some of you will remember were the fixed undercarriage version of the North American Harvard.
 These had been sitting in crates on a wharf in New York to be shipped to the French Air Force.
 When France capitulated, the Yales were sent to Malton for assembly.
 They were somewhat peculiar in that the throttle and mixture controls all operated backwards.
 I don't know why the French thought that this was the way they should be, but they were a bit of a trick to fly until you got accustomed to it.
-Eventually, of course, they were changed over to operate in the ordinary sense, or what we considered correct anyway.
+Eventually, of course, they were changed over to operate in the ordinary way, or what we considered correct anyway.

-I joined the company in January 1942 and at that

-time we were building airplanes from scratch rather than assembling them, and during the next two or three years we built about 840 Ansons (Mk.II's) and 150 Lysanders.
+I joined the company in January 1942 and at that time we were building airplanes from scratch rather than assembling them, and during the next two or three years we built about 840 Ansons (Mk.II's) and 150 Lysanders.
 Then the company became a Crown Company in November 1942, which some of you will recall as Victory Aircraft.
 The main object of this company was to build the Avro Lancaster.

 I well remember when the first Lancaster taxied in.
-It was flown by Clyde Pangborn from England to the factory at Malton.
+It was flown by Clyde Pangborn, from England to the factory at Malton.
 We were flying Ansons and Lysanders then, and I looked up at this huge machine taxiing in and wondered to myself if I would ever be able to fly such a big aircraft.
-Now, of course, while the Lancas-ter is a good-sized, four-engined airplane, it isn't all that big anymore.
+Now, of course, while the Lancaster is a good-sized, four-engined airplane, it isn't all that big anymore.
 Everything is relative.

-Going back a bit further, I remember when I was an instructor at the Hamilton Aero Club.
+I remember when I was an instructor at the Hamilton Aero Club.
 Ernie Taylor and I flew a Tiger Moth from Hamilton to Downsview airport - the old sod field where de Havilland Canada started originally - to have a look at an Avro Anson that had been imported and was to be flown there.
 I thought that this was a big airplane then, too.
 So you grow up with the size of the airplane.